silashuereca/silashuereca/README.md

 - 🌱 I’m currently learning more about PostgreSQL and good Database design practices
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/silas-huereca-135b9b163/)

-Check out some of the first projects I built or contributed to below when I started learning to code!
+Below are some of the first projects I built or contributed to when I started learning to code!